shahzaibk23/portfolio/content/project/enhancing-and-validating-livehds-power-modeling-flow/index.md

 ---
 title: Enhancing and Validating LiveHD's Power Modeling Flow
 date: 2023-06-19T12:47:15.005Z
+summary: >-
-summary: <i>Contributor in GSoC'23. </i><br>The primary goal of this project is to enhance and validate LiveHD's power modeling flow, a critical feature for estimating power consumption in modern hardware designs.
-The existing flow requires further refinement to ensure its stability, accuracy, compatibility with a wider range of netlists and VCD files, and overall performance.
-To address these challenges, the project will focus on methodically debugging the current implementation, establishing a comprehensive validation methodology for verifying the accuracy of power estimates, and optimizing the flow to handle larger netlists and VCD files efficiently.
-Additionally, the project aims to improve existing documentation by providing detailed explanations, examples, and tutorials to facilitate user adoption and understanding.
-Upon successful completion, the project will deliver a more reliable, accurate, and efficient power modeling flow within LiveHD, contributing to the development of energy-efficient hardware designs.
+  <i>Contributor in GSoC'23. </i><br>\

+  This project aims to improve and validate the power modeling flow of LiveHD, which is crucial for estimating power consumption in modern hardware designs.
+The current system needs improvements in stability, accuracy, compatibility, and performance.
+The project will tackle these issues by debugging the existing system, establishing a thorough validation methodology for power estimates, and optimizing the flow for larger netlists and VCD files.
+The project also plans to enhance the existing documentation with detailed explanations, examples, and tutorials to aid user understanding and adoption.
+The end goal is to provide a more reliable, accurate, and efficient power modeling flow in LiveHD, aiding the creation of energy-efficient hardware designs.
 draft: false
 featured: false
 links: